An interactive didactical map interactive didactical map giving access to sites with a religious relevance.

 DESCRIPTION OF THE RELIGIOUS SITE

-DESCRIPTION This rock cut church is one of the many in the region and is one of the largest.
+This rock cut church is one of the many in the region and is one of the largest.
 The single nave entrance (old church) leads to transverse nave with three apses (new church).
 The frescoes on the walls are dated to the reign of Phocas II (963-69) and they depict scenes from thr New Testament as well as saints.

-HISTORICAL RELEVANCE Having located in central Anatolia, the region is on the cross-section of trade route since ancient times.
+Having located in central Anatolia, the region is on the cross-section of trade route since ancient times.
 This was where Christianity found early roots.
 St. Paul visited the region on the way to Ancyra.
 While the softer structure of the volcanic ash soil provided the region a supernatural look due to erosion throughout the ages, this softness became a advantage for the local people to build (actually to dig out) their dwellings as well as the churches.
+In the region the Muslims and Christians lived together for centuries until the population exchange after WWI.

-INTER-RELIGIOUS RELEVANCE In the multi-ethnic and multi-religion texture of the Ottoman Empire, the region is a very fine example of co-existence where Islamic and Christian monuments still attract visitors.
+In the multi-ethnic and multi-religion texture of the Ottoman Empire, the region is a very fine example of co-existence where Islamic and Christian monuments still attract visitors.
 Today, quite a number of local people depend on tourism for their income whereby architectural witnesses of this co-existence form the major part of the attraction.

-RELIGIOUS INFLUENCE There is no specific religious influence to speak of.
+There is no specific religious influence to speak of.

-HOW TO USE WITH THE STUDENTS - Direct visit
+HOW TO USE WITH THE STUDENTS

 If possible, a direct visit would be of most value.